noinil/pinang/README.md

-binang
+pinang
 ======

-BINANG Is Not AMBER, NAMD, or GROMACS.
+PINANG Is Not AMBER, NAMD, or GROMACS.

 The coarse grained model for molecular dynamics (mainly Go-like model) written in